Gary D. Forsee: University of Missouri

 After resigning from Sprint Nextel, Forsee accepted a position as the 22nd president of the four-campus University of Missouri System on December 20, 2007.
-He succeeded Gordon H. Lamb, who had served in the position since April 2007.
+He succeeded Gordon H. Lamb, who had been in the position since April 2007.
 Forsee began his duties Feb.
 18, 2008.
 After taking an extended leave beginning in December 2010 to care for his wife, Sherry, who was diagnosed with cancer, Forsee announced his immediate resignation to the UM board of curators on January 7, 2011.